-Four branches near the sapheno-femoral junction - the superficial circumflex epigastric. superficial iliac, superficial external pudendal and the deep external pudendal.)
+Four branches near the sapheno-femoral junction - the superficial epigastric, superficial circumflex iliac, superficial external pudendal and the deep external pudendal.)

-- The deep veins consist of paired venae comitantes of 2. leg arteries i.e., the anterior and posterior tibial and peroneal; but single popliteal and femoral veins. - The valves and the perforating veins the valves of the 3. deep veins are profuse and important in the pump mechanism, ensuring blood flow from superficial to deep venous system.
+- 2. The deep veins consist of paired venae comitantes of leg arteries i.e., the anterior and posterior tibial and peroneal; but single popliteal and femoral veins. - 3.
+The valves and the perforating veins the valves of the deep veins are profuse and important in the pump mechanism, ensuring blood flow from superficial to deep venous system.
 The number of valves becomes progressively less from distal to proximal.

-The valves of the superficial veins are important in preventing varicosities.
-They consist of major valves with strong white cusps near the sapheno-femoral and sapheno-popliteal junctions and more numerous minor valves which are delicate transparent cusps lower down the veins.
+The values of the superficial veins are important in preventing varicosities.
+They consist of major values with strong white cusps near the sapheno-femoral and sapheno-popliteal junctions and more numerous minor values which are delicate transparent cusps lower down the veins.
 The perforating veins are valved to permit flow from superficial to deep system.